minhminhng/pistonhand/README.md

 # PISTON HAND
 The detail of the project can be found at <http://protopaja.aalto.fi/protopaja-2018/futurice-2018/>.
+The documentation in the link includes the necessary files to rebuild another hand.
+This repository contains a branch with additional Wifi communication feature of the project.

 A robot hand with three finger for grasping objects.
 The hand includes two pressure sensors on two of the fingers,